Small Business HQ

 7. Integrate and migrate data.

-9. Learn and improve.
+9. Learn and improve to ensure CRM success.

 Don’t forget that the new CRM system will overhaul your current processes, so your implementation strategy should integrate this new system with your current infrastructure and workflow, which could be a challenge if not done well.